OpenTranslationBible/open-bible/en-GB/15.Ezra/md/ezra-10.md

 ## Ezra 10:31

-From the descendants of Harim: Eliezer, Isshijah, Malchijah, Shemaiah, Shimeon,
+From the line of Harim: Eliezer, Isshijah, Malchijah, Shemaiah, Shimeon,

 ## Ezra 10:32

-Benjamin, Malluch, and Shemariah.
+Including Benjamin, Malluch, and Shemariah.

 ## Ezra 10:33

-From the descendants of Hashum: Mattenai, Mattattah, Zabad, Eliphelet, Jeremai, Manasseh, and Shimei.
+From the line of Hashum: Mattenai, Mattattah, Zabad, Eliphelet, Jeremai, Manasseh, and Shimei.

 ## Ezra 10:34

-From the descendants of Bani: Maadai, Amram, Uel,
+From the line of Bani: Maadai, Amram, Uel,

 ## Ezra 10:35